The collecting, sharing and use of data to improve performance across voluntary organisations is on Knowledge and data sharing page.

 - The UK Civil Society Almanac is probably the most useful source, from NCVO.

-- For Scotland see SCVO – sector statistics link.
+- For Scotland see SCVO – policy and research link.

 - Office of the Scottish Charity Regulator (OSCR) is producing regular reports.